“A good many dramatic situations begin with screaming.” – Jane Fonda as Barbarella

 “When does that screaming loneliness drown the silence?
 When do the innermost cravings of a woman, tear away the iron-clad bonds of her small Victorian world?
 For Francis Austin- a virgin spinster of 32, it happens that cold day in the park.
 For Francis, the promise of fulfillment comes in the form of a wet 19 year old boy.”

-That Cold Day In The Park (1969) Robert Altman-iconic American director (Mash, Nashville) best known for his very naturalistic approach to plot development in his films.
-He has a very stylized viewpoint, which creates an atmosphere of actors’ dialogues overlapping each other.
-He allows his actors to improvise their lines which was a very unorthodox method of filmmaking.
+That Cold Day In The Park (1969) is by Robert Altman, an iconic American director (M.A.S.H 1970, Nashville 1975) best known for his very naturalistic approach to plot development in his films.
+He has a very stylized viewpoint, creating an atmosphere in which the actors’ dialogues overlap.
+He allowed his actors to improvise their lines, which was a very unorthodox method of filmmaking.
 He’d often refer to a screenplay as a “blueprint” for the action and cared more about character motivation than the relevant components of the plot.
 In Cold Day, he uses a more somber monotone dialogue, still informal and intimate, yet not as cluttered with the chatter he uses in his later works.

-Altman often presents Frances in that iconographic mirror in order to represent her duality.
-The reflections of the repressed woman and the voyeur who seeks to fulfill her sexual desires.
-While ‘the boy’ walks around the apartment naked he becomes an ‘object’ of desire for Francis’ fragile self-control.
-She is a pathetic deranged time bomb who will eventually lose all hold on reality.
+Altman often presents Frances in that iconographic mirror in order to represent her duality—the reflections of the repressed woman and the voyeur who seeks to fulfill her sexual desires.
+While ‘the boy’ walks around the apartment naked, he becomes an ‘object’ of desire for Francis’s fragile self-control.
+She is a pathetic, deranged time bomb who will eventually lose all hold on reality.

-At first, I set out to do this review with a mind towards coupling it with another psycho-sexual film experiment Secret Ceremony 1968 starring Liz Taylor and Mia Farrow, by the great director Joseph Losey, but once I started thinking and writing about Cold Day, I realized I had a lot to say, so I’ll save that other psychologically startling feature for another time, although it makes for a good companion piece.
+At first, I set out to do this review with a mind towards coupling it with another psycho-sexual film experiment Secret Ceremony 1968 starring Liz Taylor and Mia Farrow, by the great director Joseph Losey, but once I started thinking and writing about That Cold Day in the Park, I realized I had a lot to say, so I’ll save that other psychologically startling feature for another time, although it makes for a good companion piece.

 Johnny Mandell’s music works well as the very minimalist piano score that creates the atmosphere of loneliness.
 It’s a beautifully evocative piece of film scoring.
 Laszlo Kovacs’s cinematography creates a stark and sterile landscape whose monochromatic colors seem to implode around the characters.

-Dennis, an Actor's Studio disciple is the compelling embodiment of the quirky-neurotic wounded bird.
+Sandy Dennis, an Actor’s Studio disciple, is the compelling embodiment of the quirky, neurotic wounded bird.
 All of her unique idiosyncrasies manifest themselves with an air of offbeat mannerisms.

 This is what distinguishes Sandy Dennis from any other actor.
 She is memorable, and everything she touches will keep you transfixed because she is a brilliant sprite who possesses a hint of madness and jubilation.